Arsdale/Auto-Translate-anything-in-python-Function./README.md

 How to use it!

-I will give you a function which will be translate anything only create a dictionary and save on variable once you done this Write my function which I will give you write on the Brackets() write your variable name on brackets and look the magic.
+I will give you a function which will be translate anything only need create a dictionary and save on variable once you done this Write my function and write variable name on the Brackets() write your variable name on brackets and look the magic.

 IMPORTANT!!